kya6/FCIT-Exam-Schedular/README.md

 2. **Add the libraries to the project structure.**

   if you use IntelliJ:
-  - Go to ' File > Project Structure > Libraries '
+  - Go to `File > Project Structure > Libraries`
   - Add all libraries, and make sure you just add the "lib" folder of JavaFX library.

 3. **Edit configurations and change the path.**

-  - Go to ' Edit Configuratin ' you will find it left of Run button.
+  - Go to `Edit Configurations...` you will find it left of Run button.
-  - In the '--module path' change the current path and locate the path into "lib" folder of JavaFX library.
+  - In the `--module path` change the current path and locate the path into "lib" folder of JavaFX library.

 4. **Run "Server" class.**